ElasticSearch Interview Questions And Answers

 Yes, Elasticsearch can have a schema.
 A schema is a description of one or more fields that describes the document type and how to handle the different fields of a document.
-The schema in Elasticsearch is a mapping that describes the the fields in the JSON documents along with their data type, as well as how they should be indexed in the Lucene indexes that lie under the hood.
+The schema in Elasticsearch is a mapping that emphasizes the JSON document fields and other data type, as well as Lucene indexes under the hood.
 Because of this, in Elasticsearch terms, we usually call this schema a “mapping”.

 What is a cluster in ElasticSearch?

-Cluster is a collection of one or more nodes (servers) that together holds your entire data and provides federated indexing and search capabilities across all nodes.
-A cluster is identified by a unique name which by default is “elasticsearch”.
+Cluster is a collection of nodes that holds data together and enables indexing and search abilities across each.
+Each cluster is recognized by a unique default name i.e. “elasticsearch”.
 This name is important because a node can only be part of a cluster if the node is set up to join the cluster by its name.

 What is a node in ElasticSearch?

-Node is a single server that is part of the cluster.
-It stores the data and participates in the clusters indexing and search capabilities.
+Node is a minute server and forms a part of the cluster.
+It stores the data and enjoys the clusters indexing and search functionalities.

 What is Ingest Node in Elasticsearch?

-Ingest nodes can execute pre-processing an ingest pipeline to a document in order to transform and enrich the document before indexing.
-With a heavy ingest load, it makes sense to use dedicated ingest nodes and to mark the master and data nodes as false and node.ingest=true.
+Ingest nodes can execute pre-processing an ingest pipeline.
+It effectively transform and works on the document prior to indexing.
+Dedicated ingest nodes mark the master and data nodes either as false or true.

-Data nodes hold the shards/replica that contain the documents that was indexed.
-Data Nodes perform data related operation such as CRUD, search aggregation etc. Set node.data=true (Default) to make node as Data Node.
+Data nodes hold shards that handle indexed documents.
+They execute data related CRUD and search aggregation operations etc. Set node.data=true to make node as Data Node.

 Data Node operations are I/O-, memory-, and CPU-intensive.
-It is important to monitor these resources and to add more data nodes if they are overloaded.The main benefit of having dedicated data nodes is the separation of the master and data roles.
+Data nodes benefit the separation of the master and data roles.

 What is Master Node and Master Eligible Node in Elasticsearch?

-Master Node control cluster wide operations like creating or deleting an index, tracking which nodes are part of the cluster, and deciding which shards to allocate to which nodes.
+Master Node control cluster wide operations like to create or remove an index, track nodes of cluster, and decide to allocate shards on nodes.
 It is important for cluster health to have a stable master node.
 Master Node elected based on configuration properties node.master=true (Default).